Visas for your family - Section contents

 If you give birth while in Australia

-You should notify the Department of Home Affairs of your newborn child by completing a notification of changes in circumstances and post that to your nearest Department of Home Affairs office along with a certified copy of your child’s passport and birth certificate.
-By law, they will receive the same visa as you, but only if you have taken steps to inform immigration.
+You should notify the Department of Home Affairs of your newborn child.
+By law, they will receive the same visa as you, but only if you have taken steps to inform the Department of Home Affairs.

 If you are under 18 years of age and require a family member to stay with you in Australia, they will need to apply for a Student Guardian visa (subclass 590).